chinenyeegbe/what-to-wear/README.md

 ### Wow what a useful app!
 How do I use WhatToWear?
 1) Clone this repo
 2) Run `npm install`
-3) Edit `inventory.json` and `outfits.json` with your info.
+3) In the `clothes` directory, edit `inventory.json` and `outfits.json` with your info.
 You can use `generate_outfits.js` to help you out, or come up with your own script.
 4) Run `npm start` to run on simulator
 5) Install Expo via `npm install expo-cli --global`
 6) Run `expo publish`.
 You may have to create an account/login.